0xFF3/badlinks/README.md

 This is my humble collection of suspicious and malicious links that were detected by WAF

-!!!ATTENTION!!!
-These links are malicious !!!
+:warning:!!!ATTENTION!!!:warning: These links are malicious !!!